-Conservatories can be great additions to your home, but it is important to get the conservatory lighting right as it can be a difficult room to get the lighting right.
+Conservatories can be great additions to your home, but it is important to get the conservatory lighting right.
 A conservatory is flooded with light during the day and in contrast can be like a dark hole at night.
 Magical as the sun sets, but at night all the glazing becomes like a mirror – one can feel like a goldfish in a goldfish bowl!
 Here our are top conservatory lighting ideas:-

 1. The first and most important solution for your conservatory lighting is to light something beyond ie the garden as this takes ones eye out beyond the glass.
 This is really where the key investment should be made.
 Ideally light some planting close to the glazing and then something beyond.
 To get the most out of lighting the garden, it is important that the conservatory lighting is lit to a lower level to minimise reflections.